 UNE International may strategically approach Agents directly and invite them to become an Agent for the University.
-Otherwise, prospective Agents must apply to become an authorised Agent of the University.
+Otherwise, prospective Agents can complete the Expression of Interest (EOI) form below.

-The Agent Application Form and supporting documentation may either be posted to:
+The Agent Application Form and supporting documentation may either be emailed to firstname.lastname@example.org